 If you’re familiar to SSL/TLS Certificate, then you will know how they provide secure connections for website visitors, it’s the same over here but in little different way.
 Let’s take a look:

-- A Code Signing Certificate offers a unique private key, like offered while purchasing an SSL/TLS Certificate, exclusive for every user.
-It is used affix a digital signature to a given executable script or software.
+- A Code Signing Certificate offers a unique private key like offered while purchasing an SSL/TLS Certificate, exclusive for every user.
+It is used to affix a digital signature to a given executable script or software.